Frequently Asked Questions

 We can treat severe illnesses with individual measures.
 That is why we support our patients at every stage of the disease.
 Based on my experiences, I don’t believe in hopeless cases.

-We always use conventional therapies when we believe that the patient will benefit.
-However, we combine the treatment with unique methods to reduce the side effects and increase the impact.
+We always recommend classical therapies if we are convinced that the patient will benefit from them.
+However, in such situations we always advise combining the treatment with special methods to reduce the side effects and increase the effect.

 Cancer cells or precursors develop in our body every day and are recognized and killed by our immune cells.
 Our immune system is the most effective protection and, at the same time, a powerful weapon against cancer.